ArcadeAI/arcade-custom-verifier-next/README.md

 # Optional: Set your ngrok domain to allow cross-origin requests during development
 NGROK_DOMAIN=<your ngrok domain>
 ```

+### Configure the verifier on your Arcade Dashboard

+The verifier in this project will work only if you [configure the verifier route](https://docs.arcade.dev/home/auth/secure-auth-production#add-your-custom-verifier-route-to-arcade) on the Arcade Dashboard.

 ### Running the Development Server